Tutorial: Creating a native module

 A tutorial on creating a native module that persists settings with Expo Modules API.

-In this tutorial, we are going to build a module that stores the user's preferred app theme: either dark, light, or system.
-We'll use UserDefaults on iOS and SharedPreferences on Android.
-It is possible to implement web support using localStorage, but we'll leave that as an exercise for the reader.
+In this tutorial, you build a module that stores the user's preferred app theme: dark, light, or system.
+On Android, use SharedPreferences, and on iOS, use UserDefaults.
+You can implement web support with localStorage, but this tutorial does not cover that.

-How to create a native module with the Expo modules API
+Watch: How to create a native module with the Expo Modules API

-How to create a native module with the Expo modules API
+Watch: How to create a native module with the Expo Modules API

 Terminal